Read our best tips on how to make the most of the beautiful natural landscapes and unspoiled wildernesses of Taiwan.Read more...

 Taiwan - Background information

-Abridged from the History section in Taiwan: the Bradt Travel Guide
+Abridged from the History section in Taiwan: the Bradt Guide

 Cession to Japan

-War broke out between China and Japan in August 1894 because of Korea.
+In August 1894 China and Japan went to war over Korea.
 For centuries Korea’s kings had been paying tribute to China, but Japan – then in the throes of radical reforms which would lead to its emergence as a powerful industrial nation – forced the country to open itself to external trade.
 In June 1894 a Japanese expeditionary force installed a puppet Korean government which immediately asked Japan to remove Chinese soldiers from Korean soil.
 The Chinese, who were already leaving, were no match for well-trained, well-equipped Japanese units.
 By February 1895 the Japanese were pressing on into Manchuria; the following month they seized the Penghu Islands.
 The war came to a formal end on 17 April with the signing of the Treaty of Shimonoseki.
 Even though the Qing Dynasty controlled no more than half of Taiwan, they ceded the entire island, plus Penghu, to Japan in perpetuity.

 With the tacit encouragement of the imperial court – or at least a faction in it – Qing officials in Taiwan declared the island’s independence.
 Between 24 May, when the Republic of Taiwan was proclaimed, and 23 October, when the Japanese Army occupied Tainan, the state designed its own flag, had two presidents and issued postage stamps (they’re considered quite collectable).
 It was not, as often claimed, Asia’s first republic, but it was certainly another step in creating Taiwanese identity.
 The takeover was expensive in human lives with over 10,000 soldiers and civilians on the Taiwanese side dying; 164 Japanese soldiers were killed in combat, and another 4,642 died in accidents or from disease.
 Prince Yoshihisa Kitashirakawa, nominal commander of the expeditionary force, succumbed to malaria in Tainan on 5 November.